-Then tap the "Tap to Update" on the Firmware row: Firmware row: 1.1 - Tap to Update > to begin the update.
+Then tap the "Tap to Update" on the Firmware row: Firmware row: to begin the update.
 Once the update is complete, tap the "Close" button to return to ForeFlight Mobile.

 IMPORTANT: The Stratus will reboot during the firmware update process.
 When this happens, if there is a known WiFi network in range your iPad or iPhone will reconnect to the other WiFi network.
 This will cause an error message at the end of the update process since ForeFlight Mobile is no longer connected to the Stratus WiFi network and cannot verify the firmware update.